Xavier vs. Oakland: Odds, spread, over/under - November 27

 Xavier vs. Oakland Betting Trends

-- This season, games featuring the Musketeers have gone over the point total twice.
+- So far this season, two of the Musketeers games have gone over the point total.

-- Oakland has covered six times in six matchups with a spread this season.
+- Oakland has covered in each of its six games with a spread this year.

-- A total of three Golden Grizzlies games this season have gone over the point total.
+- So far this season, three out of the Golden Grizzlies' six games with an over/under have hit the over.

 Xavier Futures Odds